-The Vice President (University Affairs) of the Students' Society of McGill University maintains relations between the Society and all levels of governancement at McGill University.
-Through the activities of Senate Caucus, Council, student Senators and student members of University committees, the VP (University Affairs) lobbies the Administration on many academic and governance issues, manages the representation of Society members at various levels of University government.
+The Vice President (University Affairs) of the Students' Society of McGill University maintains relations between the Society and all levels of government at McGill University.
+Through the activities of Senate Caucus, Council, student Senators and student members of University committees, the VP (University Affairs) manages the representation of Society members at various levels of University government.

-Further, the VP (University Affairs) coordinates representation on all committees and subcommittees of Senate as well as on University selection committees for Deans and Directors of Faculties and Schools, senior administrators and University representatives.
+The VP (University Affairs) coordinates representation on all committees and subcommittees of Senate as well as on University selection committees for Deans and Directors of Faculties and Schools, senior administrators and University representatives.

-- 1) To attend all the meetings of the Executive Committee and report on the business of the Office of the Vice President (University Affairs); - 2) To attend all the meetings of the Legislative Council and report on the business of the Office of the Vice President (University Affairs); - 3) To work with the rest of the Executive Committee and inby supporting their projects as well as furthering the goals of the Society as a whole, in leadership, service and representation; - 4) To champion and support the Society's efforts to promote bilingualism (French/English), both within the operations of the SSMU and across campus, in collaboration with other members of the Executive and SSMU staff as appropriate; - To contribute to the smooth and safe functioning of the SSMU Office and the Shatner Building, including following proper accounting procedures, contributing to office responsibilities, attending office events, and being part of SSMU's emergency evacuation team; - 6) To coordinate and support all staff working with the portfolio of the Vice President (University Affairs), including the University AffairsCommittee and Senate Secretary General, Academic Research Commissioner, Equity Commissioner(s), Equity Outreach Officer, Library Improvement Fund Coordinator, and Social Justice Days Coordinator. - 7) To fully participate in and contribute to all relevant transition activities to ensure successful transition between former and subsequent Executive Officers, including the submission of a detailed and comprehensive exit report before the end of the elected term.
+- 1) To attend all the meetings of the Executive Committee and report on the business of the Office of the Vice President (University Affairs); - 2) To attend all the meetings of the Legislative Council and report on the business of the Office of the Vice President (University Affairs); - 3) To work with the rest of the Executive Committee and in supporting their projects as well as furthering the goals of the Society as a whole, in leadership, service and representation; - 4) To champion and support the Society's efforts to promote bilingualism (French/English), both within the operations of the SSMU and across campus, in collaboration with other members of the Executive and SSMU staff as appropriate; - 5) To contribute to the smooth and safe functioning of the SSMU Office and the Shatner Building, including following proper accounting procedures, contributing to office responsibilities, attending office events, and being part of SSMU's emergency evacuation team; - To coordinate and support all staff working with the portfolio of the Vice President (University Affairs), including the University Affairs Secretary General, Academic Research Commissioner, Equity Commissioner, Equity Outreach Officer, Library Improvement Fund Coordinator, and Social Justice Days Coordinator. - 7) To fully participate in and contribute to all relevant transition activities to ensure successful transition between former and subsequent Executive Officers, including the submission of a detailed and comprehensive exit report before the end of the elected term.